members-area/members-area/README.md

 Contributing
 ------------

+You can develop the members area by cloning it, then running `npm link` inside it.
+Then in your `myarea` folder you can do `npm link members-area` and you'll be using the code from your git clone.
+Just be sure to restart the server every time you make a change to the clone!

 I've designed the members area to have a plugin architecture allowing for easy expansion.
 In fact many of the features that could have been